 The CEO and the team are there to provide a service to AACP members, and they welcome your contact by telephone, e-mail or post.
 For details, see our contact page.

-On 19 January 2006, AACP Limited was formally incorporated, and a new Board of Directors was set up under the Chair of the “old” AACP, Jennie Longbottom.
+On 19 January 2006, AACP Limited was formally incorporated, and a new Board of Directors was set up under the Chairman of the “old” AACP, Jennie Longbottom.
 When Jennie stepped down as Chair in May 2009, she was succeeded by Merian Denning.
 Merian then reverted to being a non-executive Chair, but gained the support of a Chief Executive Officer (CEO).
 Merian stepped down in July 2011 and was succeeded by Vivienne Dascanio.
-Jon Hobbs then became her successor as Chairman in July 2015.
+Jon Hobbs then became her successor as Chair in July 2015.

 Board members are bound by a Code of Conduct that specifically requires them to declare if they have a personal interest in any matter under discussion by the Board.
 Directors are excluded from taking part in discussion or voting on any issue in which they may have a personal interest.